FFFiend/Maze-Game-LoginRegistration/README.md

 - Editing custom mazes that have already been stored
 - Additional colours & images for assets
 - Customization of size

+Others
+- Adding a go back to home screen option from the game screen
+- Changing the implementation of the redrawMaze method in GamePanelPresenter so that it does not rely on MazeInteractor